-Client Eligibility Determination Standard Performance Measure/Method Provider/Sub-Recipient Responsibility B.1.
-Eligibility determination of clients as specified by the jurisdiction or AIDS Drug Assistance Program (ADAP): Eligibility determination of clients for RWHAP services within a predetermined timeframe. a) Documentation of eligibility required by the jurisdiction or ADAP in client records, including the following: • A documented diagnosis of HIV, • Low-income status as defined by the recipient, and • Proof of residency within its service area, as defined by the recipient. b) Eligibility policy and procedures on file. c) Documentation that all staff involved in eligibility determination have participated in required training on appropriate policies and procedures. d) Subrecipient client data reports consistent with eligibility requirements specified by the recipient. a) Develop and maintain client records that contain documentation as required by the recipient of a client's eligibility determination, including the following: Completion of an eligibility determination as specified by the recipient.
+Client Eligibility Determination Standard Performance Measure/Method Provider/Subrecipient Responsibility B.1.
+Eligibility determination of clients as specified by the jurisdiction or AIDS Drug Assistance Program (ADAP): Eligibility determination of clients for RWHAP services within a predetermined timeframe. a) Documentation of eligibility required by the jurisdiction or ADAP in client records, including the following: A documented diagnosis of HIV, Low-income status as defined by the recipient, and Proof of residency within its service area, as defined by the recipient. b) Eligibility policy and procedures on file. c) Documentation that all staff involved in eligibility determination have participated in required training on appropriate policies and procedures. d) Subrecipient client data reports consistent with eligibility requirements specified by the recipient. a) Develop and maintain client records that contain documentation as required by the recipient of a client's eligibility determination, including the following: Completion of an eligibility determination as specified by the recipient.
 Documentation of eligibility determination required in client records, with documentation as required by the recipient: Initial proof of HIV diagnosis (required only once).
 Low-income.
 Proof of residence.
-Proof of compliance with eligibility determination as defined by the jurisdiction or ADAP. b) Conduct periodic reviews based upon recipient policies and procedures to identify any potential changes that may affect eligibility, and require clients to report any such changes. c) Document compliance with eligibility determination as defined by the jurisdiction or ADAP. d) Document that all staff involved in eligibility determination and confirmation have participated in the required training.
+Proof of compliance with eligibility determination or ADAP. b) Conduct periodic reviews based upon recipient policies and procedures to identify any potential changes that may affect eligibility, and require clients to report any such changes. c) Document that all staff involved in eligibility determination as defined by the jurisdiction or ADAP.
 C.2.
 Ensure military veterans with Department of Veterans Affairs (VA) benefits are deemed eligible for RWHAP services. a) Documentation that eligibility determination policies and procedures do not classify VA health benefits as an insurance program or deny access to RWHAP services citing "payor of last resort." a) Ensure that policies and procedures do not classify VA health benefits as an insurance program or cite the "payor of last resort" requirement to compel an otherwise eligible client who is a veteran to obtain services from the VA or refuse to provide services.